ClubObsidian/ObbyLang/README.md

 ## Description

 ObbyLang is a project to run Javascript in Minecraft and on other platforms, it provides support for a number of modules to make content development quicker right out of the box.
-ObbyLang was written as an answer to a scripting language with similar capabilities to Skript such as: being able to be hot reloaded, unloaded and loaded at will as well as being extendable while also being able to write code in a formal programming format.
+ObbyLang was written to be a scripting language with similar capabilities to Skript such as: being able to be hot reloaded, unloaded and loaded at will as well as being extendable but while also able to write code in a formal programming language.

 ## Platforms